turanszkij/WickedEngine/README.md

 <img align="right" src="https://github.com/turanszkij/wickedengine-gifs/raw/main/weather.gif" width="320px"/>

-- If you experience crashes, follow these steps to find out the problem:
+- If you experience crashes, you can try these to find out the problem:
 	- make sure your environment is up to date, with latest graphics drivers and operating system updates.
-	- see if there is a wiBackLog.txt in your user temp folder (for example: C:\Users\username\AppData\Local\Temp), and request help on Discord or Github issue
+	- see if there is a wiBackLog.txt in your user temp folder (for example: C:\Users\username\AppData\Local\Temp)
+	- request help on the [Forum](https://wickedengine.net/forum/), [Discord](https://discord.gg/CFjRYmE) or [Github issue](https://github.com/turanszkij/WickedEngine/issues)
-	- build the engine in Debug mode and try to run it, see where it crashes, provide call stack on Discord or Github issue
+	- build the engine in Debug mode and try to run it, see where it crashes
 	- run the engine with the `debugdevice` command argument and post the text from your console output window when the crash happens
 		- for very advanced users, using `gpuvalidation` with `debugdevice` will print additional graphics debug information